-The Websense banner shows information about your logon session.
-The left navigation pane is used to access status, reporting, and policy management features and functions (Main tab), as well as global system administration tasks (Settings tab).
-The right shortcut pane is used to review and save or revert changes, jump to common administrative tasks, and access quick lookup tools.
-The content pane appears in the center of the Websense Manager page.
+Across the top of the screen: The banner shows information about your logon session.
+The module tray makes it easy to switch between TRITON modules.
+The Web Security toolbar lets you switch between Policy Servers, access Help, and review and save changes.
+The left navigation pane is used to access status, reporting, and policy management features and functions ( Main tab), as well as system administration tasks ( Settings tab).
+The right shortcut pane is used to jump to common administrative tasks and access quick lookup tools.
+The content pane appears in the center of the TRITON - Web Security page.
 The selections that you make in the left navigation pane or right shortcut pane determine what appears in the center content pane.